wenjia-z/ORIE4741_Project/README.md

 ### Our focuses:

--  efficeient features on stock price.
+- Find efficeient features on stock price.
+In this case, we mainly focus on the features about price/volume/fundamental.
-- Use SVM, decision tree, random forest and XGboost to predict S&P 500 Price.
+- Use SVM, decision tree, random forest and XGboost to predict S&P 500 components' price.
+-
 - Compare the results of different methods.
 Try to make improvement.

 ### Our steps: